Give it a goal.

 Outreach you won't have to apologize for

-Budgeted per mission
+Budgeted per job

-Every mission has its own budget.
+Every job has its own budget.
 At 100% it soft-lands — the agent economizes and warns you.
 At 120% it stops entirely and waits for you.
 Your worst-case month is bounded and you chose it.

 Suppression and consent